 It's been a few months since we last spoke.
-I'm Evan, in case you forgot, and I'm very pleased to be back as managing editor for the Atlantic Canadian Poets' Archive.
+I'm Jamie, in case you forgot, and I'm very pleased to be back as managing editor for the Atlantic Canadian Poets' Archive.

 I've spoken before about the field aspect of this job; sometimes I have to get up from my desk, unplug my laptop, and venture out into Fredericton.
 I've taken pictures, tested the Poetic Places Fredericton app, and occasionally sat in on readings.
 About three weeks ago I was given the opportunity to watch another performance.
 I didn't have to travel far this time, either -- just across the courtyard from James Dunn Hall to Edmund Casey Hall at St. Thomas University.
 My last assignment was the Wolastoqiyik Sisters in Spirit Poetry Slam.